StudSec/Challenges-Examples/Documentation.md

 *Note: not all folders are expanded, Challenge_2 and 3 are expected to have the same (base) structure as Challenge_1*

 #### checker.py
-Checker.py is the command line utility for a challenge repository, it contains the functionality to check and build the challenge docker compose ...?
-TODO: we need a solution here that works both with an instancer and fixed, with fixed ports are statically allocated for each challenge.
+Checker.py is the command line utility for a challenge repository, it contains the functionality to check the validity of the challenges, list different aspects of all challenges, test challenges and run challenges.

 ## Challenge format
 ```commandline